marcrdavis/ArduinoTITO-PlayerTracking/README.md

   outside of casinos.
 This replaces the Bally MasterCom device.
 The project can now communicate directly with SAS-enabled machines for remote control, TITO and metering.

+  Build 20210125 Updates

+  - Adds support for DataVision DV-16236 or equivalent LCDs
+  - Fixes some messages so they will display properly on 16x2 displays
+  - Fixed a typo in the config.txt sample file

   Build 20210111 Updates

   - Adds 2 retries to TITO operations to improve responsiveness and reliability